 Victorian homes are beautiful, classic, and have a touch of antique flair.
 They have features like bay windows, towers, porches, and steep gable roofs.
 Bright colors can make an appearance alongside various designs that can be added to the Victorian style.

 Looking to add a new roof to your home?
 Call the experts at Perimeter Roofing.
 We’re experienced in handling installation for a variety of roof styles and materials so we can help you find the best new roof regardless of your home’s design.
-We have locations in GA, TN, FL, NC, and AL so we can serve you wherever you are!
+We have locations in GA, TN, FL, and AL so we can serve you wherever you are!